-- You will avoid being alone with a single child, unless you are supervising your own child. - In the rare occasion that you are forced to be in a situation where you are one-on-one with a child, you must follow the following guidelines: - Notify other employees or volunteers that you are alone with a child. - Remain in full view of others and if a room, leave the door open. - Ensure physical and verbal interactions align with our established policies and are limited to the task at hand. - Document and immediately report any unusual incidents, including disclosures of abuse or maltreatment, behavior problems and how they were handled, injuries, or any interactions that might be misinterpreted. - Staff and volunteers must not develop a one on one relationship or have one on one contact with children who participate in YMCA programs outside of approved YMCA activities without the advanced written approval of your supervisor or volunteer coordinator; for example, babysitting, weekend trips, foster care, etc. are not permitted.
-Prior relationships with participants will be documented and brought to the attention of the supervisor or volunteer coordinator and/or CEO. - Dating a program participant under age 18 is not allowed. - Staff and volunteers may not transport youth participants to and from YMCA activities/programs in their own vehicles, unless they are your own child or family member, without prior written approval from your supervisor/CEO or volunteer coordinator. - Giving gifts to children in Y programs is not allowed. - Children shall not be disciplined by use of physical punishment or by failing to provide the necessities of care in any circumstance. - Employees and volunteers are prohibited from speaking to consumers in a way that is, or could be construed by any observer, as harsh, coercive, threatening, intimidating, shaming, derogatory, demeaning, or humiliating.
+- Dating a program participant under age 18 is not allowed. - Staff and volunteers may not transport youth participants to and from YMCA activities/programs in their own vehicles, unless they are your own child or family member, without prior written approval from your supervisor/CEO or volunteer coordinator. - Giving gifts to children in Y programs is not allowed. - Children shall not be disciplined by use of physical punishment or by failing to provide the necessities of care in any circumstance. - Employees and volunteers are prohibited from speaking to youth in a way that is, or could be construed by any observer, as harsh, coercive, threatening, intimidating, shaming, derogatory, demeaning, or humiliating.
 Employees or volunteers must not initiate sexually oriented conversations, or discuss their own sexual activities with participants.
-Discussions in front of children should never include content regarding the personal life of staff, volunteers or other program participants. - All physical contact between staff or volunteers and youth will promote a positive, nurturing environment while protecting consumers, employees and volunteers, and will be defined according to the age group.
-Staff and volunteers are expected to respect children's wishes and boundaries with regard to any physical contact. - Children have the right to say "no" to physical contact unless such contact is related to the child's physical, health and safety or safety of other participants. - Affection shown should never be done in isolated areas where staff or volunteers are not visible to other adults - Other than diapering, children are not to be touched in areas of their bodies that would be covered by a bathing suit. - In addition, children must be informed in a manner that is age appropriate to the group, of their right to set their own "touching" limits. - Any inappropriate physical contact by employees or volunteers towards children in our programs will result in disciplinary action, up to and including termination of employment.
+Discussions in front of children should never include content regarding the personal life of staff, volunteers or other program participants. - All physical contact between staff or volunteers and youth will promote a positive, nurturing environment while protecting youth, employees and volunteers, and will be defined according to the age group.
+Staff and volunteers are expected to respect children's wishes and boundaries with regard to any physical contact. - Children have the right to say "no" to physical contact unless such contact is related to the child's physical, health and safety or safety of other participants. - Affection shown should never be done in isolated areas where staff or volunteers are not visible to other adults - Other than diapering, children are not to be touched in areas of their bodies that would be covered by a bathing suit. - o In addition, children must be informed in a manner that is age appropriate to the group, of their right to set their own "touching" limits.

+Any inappropriate physical contact by employees or volunteers towards children in our programs will result in disciplinary action, up to and including termination of employment.